-SDM assessments are completed only on households with an allegation of abuse or neglect.
+SDM assessments are only completed on households with an allegation of abuse or neglect.
 Assess the household of the caretaker who is the subject of the investigative or family assessment.
-Caseworkers should interview the child and, to the best extent possible, engage with every adult who plays an important role in the child's life, but adults included on the SDM assessments must meet the household definition described above.
+Caseworkers should interview the child and, to the best extent possible, engage with every adult who plays an important role in the child's life.
+However, adults included in the SDM assessments must meet the previously described household definition.